 Matthew 6:21 For where your treasure is, there your heart will be also.

-• My heart is in the kingdom of God and in the church that Jesus died for — “Christ also loved the church and gave himself for it” (Ephesians 5:25, KJV) — so I make sure that my treasure is there, too.
+- • My heart is in the growth of the kingdom of God and in the building of the church that Jesus died for — “Christ also loved the church and gave himself for it” (Ephesians 5:25, KJV) — so I make sure that my treasure is there, too.

 13. Be a church that is pressing on, maturing, not satisfied with the status quo.

 Philippians 3:12, 14-15a Not that I have already obtained all this, or have already arrived at my goal, but I press on to take hold of that for which Christ Jesus took hold of me… I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.
 All of us, then, who are mature should take such a view of things.

 - • Mature Christians understand that there is never a time when we can say, “That’s good enough.
 I don’t need to go forward anymore in my faith.”
 The great apostle Paul said [KJV] that he was “not … already perfect … [but would continue to] press toward the mark.”

 - • When individual believers stop growing in their faith, churches will begin to stagnate along with them.
 The Laodicean church (Revelation 3:14-22) had become complacent, lukewarm, self-satisfied, and for that reason received a rebuke from Jesus (vs. 19).